Introduction to Model-Based Derivative-Free Optimization: Interpolation Model Construction

 Lastly, in $\hat{\bQ}$, the column corresponding to $\hat{H}_{i,j}$ for $i<j$ only has one nonzero entry, a 1 in the $t$-th row corresponding to $\hat{\bs}_t = \be_i + \be_j$.
 Hence we get $\hat{H}_{i,j} = v_t - c - \hat{g}_i - \hat{g}_j - \frac{1}{2}\hat{H}_{i,i} - \frac{1}{2}\hat{H}_{j,j}$ and so $|\hat{H}_{i,j}| \leq 8$. \end{proof}

-All together, if we run our IBO algorithm \algref{alg_basic_tr_dfo_2} with quadratic models given by solving \eqref{eq_quadratic_interp_system} with points \eqref{eq_fully_quadratic_example_points} at each iteration, we get the below second-order complexity result.
+All together, if we run our \renaming{MBDFO} algorithm \algref{alg_basic_tr_dfo_2} with quadratic models given by solving \eqref{eq_quadratic_interp_system} with points \eqref{eq_fully_quadratic_example_points} at each iteration, we get the below second-order complexity result.